 In a way, “Ink: A Love Story” is the oldest of the stories I’ve published.
 It’s inspired by the Twilight Zone revival episode “Dream Lover,” about a cartoonist who drew his perfect girl, as well as its parent story, the Greek myth “Pygmalion and Galataea” (which I reference in the story).

-Fast forward to the 2014 Clarion Writers Workshop at UCSD.
-I was working on a story that would become “Song of the Mango” for the first two weeks–meaning, I submitted nothing the first week and the second week was about to end with my having turned in nothing for workshopping.
-I was told that I could submit at least one story–like Ted Chiang did, apparently–but that I would only maximize what I’d get out of the workshop if I submitted six pieces.
+Then at the Clarion Science Fiction and Fantasy Writers Workshop, I dug it up from my graveyard of files.
+I was working on a story that would become “Song of the Mango” for the first two weeks—meaning, I submitted nothing the first week and the second week was about to end with my having turned in nothing for workshopping.
+I was told that I could submit at least one story—like Ted Chiang did, apparently—but that I would only maximize what I’d get out of the workshop if I submitted six pieces.

 So I pulled out the long version of “An Author Takes a Wife” from my files and thought hard.
-This was honestly the era before I became ‘woke,’ but even so, I thought of myself as an egalitarian person.
+This was honestly the era before I became ‘woke,’ before I proudly claimed the label of ‘feminist.’
+At the time, I thought of myself as an ‘egalitarian person.’
 Was there a female version of the snooty literary writer?
 Someone who maybe liked the complete opposite stuff, but was still similar to him in all the ways that counted?

 I must’ve submitted this story to three or four different magazines before it finally found a home in Lontar: The Journal of Southeast Asian Speculative Fiction vol. 7.
 All in all, I’m glad that’s where it ended up.